NVIDIA/aistore/cmd/README.md

   --completions         install and enable _only_ CLI autocompletions (ie., skip installing binaries)
 ```

 **NOTE:** For CLI, the script will also enable auto-completions.
-CLI can be used without (bash, zsh) auto-completions but, generally, using using auto-completions is strongly recommended.
+CLI can be used without (bash, zsh) auto-completions but, generally, using auto-completions is strongly recommended.

 ### Example: download 'ais' and 'aisloader' binaries from the latest release